Notice of Pre-AIA or AIA Status

 Claim 5 adds the additional limitation to claim 4:

-wherein the policy for performing the goal is configured to be used with a second MDP that meets the constraints recites further detail on the policy that is trained, without changing that generic training of a policy amounts to mere instructions to mere instructions to apply, which does not integrate the exceptions into a practical application, and is not significantly more than any recited judicial exceptions, MPEP 2106.05(d) and 2106.05(f).
+wherein the policy for performing the goal is configured to be used with the additional MDP, wherein the additional MDP meets the constraints recites further detail on the policy that is trained, without changing that generic training of a policy amounts to mere instructions to mere instructions to apply, which does not integrate the exceptions into a practical application, and is not significantly more than any recited judicial exceptions, MPEP 2106.05(d) and 2106.05(f).

 Therefore, claim 5 is found to be ineligible subject matter under 35 U.S.C.
 101.